-The international court has announced that it will be partnering with the government-backed Smart Dubai Initiative to form a task force that will develop the blockchain platform.
+The Dubai government is embracing change by implementing blockchain technology into some of its most vital departments.
+The latest to begin implementing this technology is an international court based in Dubai.
+The court plans to launch what it has dubbed as the âCourt of the Blockchain,â a platform that will streamline legal operations using blockchain technology and smart contracts.
+The Dubai International Financial Centre Partners With Smart Dubai initiative The international court has announced that it will be partnering with the government-backed Smart Dubai Initiative to form a task force that will develop the blockchain platform.
 This platform is expected to connect different courts and allow for them to share information in the most efficient and secure means.
 Using this blockchain-based legal platform, courts can store, share and verify more efficiently and more importantly in real time.
 Dr. Aisha Bint Butti Bin Bishr, Smart Dubai Office's director general, made a statement during the platformâs announcement, praising the initiative and the power of blockchain technology;